tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/存储类型_intl.md

 Standard infrequent access storage (Standard_IA) provides object storage services featuring high reliability and low storage cost and access latency.

-It offers lowered pricing for storage and keeps the first-byte access time within milliseconds, ensuring that data can be fast retrieved with no wait required.
+It offers lowered pricing for storage and keeps the first-byte access time within milliseconds, ensuring that data can be retrieved quickly with no wait.
 However, data retrieval incurs fees.
-It is suitable for business scenarios where the access frequency is low (e.g., once or twice per month).
+It is suitable for business scenarios with low access frequency (e.g., once or twice per month).

 **Features**